Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Pantarul is a very popular restaurant in Dubrovnik among locals and tourists alike.
 It offers casual, bistro-style dining, and fusion food (a play on Italian, French, Croatian, and Asian cuisines).

-Kopun is another one of Dubrovnik old town restaurants that we held high hopes for.
+Kopun is another one of Dubrovnik’s old town restaurants that we held high hopes for.
 But it fell short of our expectations.
 Not as bad though as Pantarul, but still short.

-The restaurant is located in a quiet part of the old town, on the top of the Jesuit Stairs, the best known as the filming location of Cersei’s walk of shame in the GoT series.
+The restaurant Kopun is located in a quiet part of the old town, on the top of the Jesuit Stairs, the best known as the filming location of Cersei’s Walk of Shame in the GoT series.

 A lovely outdoor terrace on a quiet square looks over the church of St. Ignatius.
 We appreciate the fact that the Kopun keeps on the menu traditional Dubrovnik recipes, like 16th and 18th-century capon recipes.